 Leveraging Queen's resources and critical funding from the government of Canada through FedDev Ontario, the Queen’s Partnerships and Innovation (QPI) team, the Queen’s Business Law Clinic (QBLC), Launch Lab, and St. Lawrence College (SLC) offers several programs and services to startups in Eastern Ontario that are developing and pursuing science-based, technology-based, or software-based solutions.

-QPI is also pleased to be a partner in the HI YGK Project led by the City of Kingston, providing programs and services to health-focused eligible companies in the Kingston region.
+QPI is also pleased to be a partner in the HI YGK Project led by the City of Kingston, providing programs and services to health innovation-focused eligible companies in the Kingston region.

 We invite you to browse our list of programs and services in the table below.
 If you are interested in accessing a specific service, please click on the associated link.

-Located in the Seaway Coworking building at 310 Bagot Street in Kingston, Ontario, the Queen's Startup Runway is a new physical incubation program, for entrepreneurs, startups, and small companies developing new technologies, that includes co-location with the QPI team, Launch Lab, the Southeastern Ontario Angel Network, and St. Lawrence College.
-The Startup Runway provides participants with access to shared workspaces, meeting rooms, event spaces, numerous resources via the Queen's Startup Runway Slack community and various amenities and services.
+Located in the Seaway Coworking building at 310 Bagot Street in Kingston, Ontario, the Queen's Startup Runway is a physical incubation program, for entrepreneurs, startups, and small companies developing new technologies, that includes co-location with the QPI team, Launch Lab, the Southeastern Ontario Angel Network, and St. Lawrence College.
+The Startup Runway provides participants with access to shared workspaces, meeting rooms, event spaces, numerous resources and various amenities and services.

 The Wings program provides early stage founders with tools and guidance to help them assess the feasibility of their business idea, validate their proposed value proposition, and begin the development of a viable business model.

 The Growth Catalyst (GC) program is designed for healthcare-focused companies and entrepreneurs seeking support and mentoring to grow their business.
 QPI experts will provide hands-on support related to IP strategy, market analysis, partnership/network development, and funding opportunities.
-Patent services may be provided by QPI’s registered patent agents.
+Access to various patent services may be available via QPI’s registered patent agents.
 Mentors with expertise will be available to companies selected to participate.

 Launch Lab’s 6-month Amplify program accelerates and scales innovative Eastern Ontario companies selling into both business-to-business (B2B) or business-to-consumer (B2C) markets regionally, nationally or internationally.